Practical solutions to chronic stress

 - Imagine being in a very comfortable setting.
 Feel everything draining out of you and sink deep into the earth.

-3. Progressive muscle relaxation exercise
+3. Try a progressive muscle relaxation exercise

 This technique can be learned by nearly anyone and requires only 10-20 minutes per day to practice.
 It’s based upon the premise that mental calmness is a natural result of physical relaxation.
 You can practice it seated or lying down.